epfl-ada/ada-2023-project-abracadabra/README.md

 - We performed topics detection to find the most frequently used topics and see if they have an order of appearance as the election progresses and any particular weight in the result.
 This analysis shows the positive or negative influence of a certain topic and its importance according to the order in which it appears.

 ### Edits from users :
-- With the help of an additional dataset, we look into the evolution of edits of users over time
+- With the help of the supplementary dataset, we look into the evolution of users' edit over time to analyse the effect of the revisions made by a user in the decision making process of wikipedia-rfa.
+- We checked the impact of the revisison in the influence between community and within community.

 ### Network Analysis :
 - We build network graphs of the voters (Source) to have a visualization of how they are linked to each other and see if we can extract clusters from them.
 Ideally we would like to do this plot interactive to visualize the evolution over time and see if the clusters are stable/similar or not.